Zephyrum-Alsend/Growth-Items/GrowthWeaponDusfergonV1_5/Docs/Dusfergon/ReadMe.txt

-In addition, you will find transcripts of all code written for this mod in Data\Docs\Scripts.
+In addition, you will find transcripts of all code written for this mod in Data\Docs\Dusfergon\Scripts.